-What have we founded our lives upon?
-Jesus asks this question in a parable in His Sermon on the Mount.
-Having a strong, sturdy foundation will allow us to weather the storms of life and prevail.
+Jesus asks in His Sermon on the Mount, What have we founded our lives upon?
+Having the right foundation will allow us to weather the storms of life and prevail.

 God has called us to be "faithful pillars" in His house.
-John Reid explains what a pillar is, what we need to be doing to become pillars and the reward of a "faithful pillar."
+The Bible teaches what we need to be doing to become pillars, and the reward of a "faithful pillar."

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.